Agnez Mo: 2015–2023: The Voice Indonesia and X

-On April 25, 2018, it was announced that Mo had signed her second US deal with 300 Entertainment.
-Her second collaboration with Brown, "Overdose", was released as her first single under the label on July 26, 2018.
+On 25 April 2018, it was announced that Mo had signed her second US deal with 300 Entertainment.
+Her second collaboration with Brown, "Overdose", was released as her first single under the label on 26 July 2018.
 It entered four Billboard charts, peaking at number 31 on the R&B/Hip-Hop Airplay, number 36 on the Rhythmic Songs, number 24 on the Hot R&B Songs, and number 28 on the Mainstream R&B/Hip-Hop.
 She was chosen as Artist of the Week on Billboard Vietnam on 16 November 2018.
 She was later featured on iHeartRadio's On The Verge Artist and perform live on iHeartRadio YouTube channel in October 2018.
 At the 2019 iHeartRadio Music Awards, Mo won the Social Star Award.

 Through 2019, Mo released two more singles under 300 Entertainment, "Diamonds" (featuring French Montana) and "Nanana".
 In August 2019, she appeared in Megan Thee Stallion's music video for "Hot Girl Summer".
 In 2020, Mo became an unsigned artist and released standalone singles "Promises" and "Fuckin' Boyfriend".
 She collaborated with Steve Aoki and Desiigner on the single "Girl" for Aoki's 2020 album Neon Future IV.
 In 2021, she released the single "F Yo Love Song" and launched an international graphic comic titled "Don't Wake Up" published by z2 Comic.

 In 2022, Mo released the single "Patience", which charted at number 11 on the Billboard Adult R&B Songs and became her second top 40 entry on the R&B/Hip-Hop Airplay chart.
 On the year-end charts, Billboard ranked it as the 37th biggest Adult R&B song of 2022.
 It was placed at number 14 on iHeartRadio's Top R&B Song of 2022.
 The next year, she released "Get Loose", a duet with Ciara.
 She performed the song at the Recording Academy's series Global Spin in September 2023.
-Mo also made a pre-show performance of the iHeartRadio Music Festival on September 22, 2003, at T-Mobile Arena, Las Vegas.
+Mo also made a pre-show performance of the iHeartRadio Music Festival on 22 September 2003, at T-Mobile Arena, Las Vegas.
 In December 2023, she participated on "Lasting Legacy", the official song of the 2023 United Nations Climate Change Conference.

 2024–present: Upcoming third English album and Reacher

 In 2024, Mo released the single "Party in Bali (PIB)", which was also available on a remix version with South Korean rapper Jay Park.
-She also collaborated with the Pinoy pop girl group Bini for a remix of the latter's single "Cherry on Top", which was released on October 3.
+She also collaborated with the Pinoy pop girl group Bini for a remix of the latter's single "Cherry on Top", which was released on 3 October.
 In an interview at the Billboard No. 1s Party 2024, Mo revealed that she had already completed two studio albums planned for 2025 release.
-In June 2025, Mo announced that she cast as Lila Hoth, the secondary antagonist for the season 4 of Amazon Prime series Reacher.
+In June 2025, Mo announced that she was cast as Lila Hoth, the secondary antagonist for the season 4 of Amazon Prime series Reacher.